cs-chan/Exclusively-Dark-Image-Dataset/SPIC/README.md

 ## Citation

-If you find this code useful for your research, please cite:
+Please cite the following paper if you use this repository in your reseach:
 ```
 @article{loh2019low,
   title={Low-light image enhancement using Gaussian Process for features retrieval},